 Our firm was retained by the NJ Division of Property Management and Construction to provide design, permitting, bidding and construction services for the upgrade of the domestic water supply system at the Pequest Fish Hatchery.
 The domestic water supply system provides potable water to six separate buildings, including the hatchery’s main administrative and educational facilities.
 Due to the presence of significant underground utilities and structures at the site, we performed a comprehensive ground penetrating radar survey to create an accurate depiction of the subsurface infrastructure to protect it from damage during construction of the water supply improvements.

-NJDEP required Andover Utility Company to make upgrades to meet water regulations, this meant implementing water system improvements.
+NJDEP required Andover Utility Company to make upgrades to meet water regulations; which meant implementing water system improvements.
 Our firm conducted an analysis of the system and designed an emergency interconnection between their two water systems.
 The improvements allowed for operation of the entire system in the event of a failure at either of the supply wells.
 Additional improvements included piping and valve changes to enable isolation, inspection and maintenance of the hydro pneumatic tanks, and to improve the chlorine contact time in the system.

 Our firm has been overseeing construction of portions of a major infrastructure upgrade initiative by NJAW.
 We are responsible for the day-to-day quality assurance inspection of the contractor’s work to ensure it complies with NJAW standards.
 All work is carefully documented and detailed to ensure NJAW has accurate records that can be utilized in the future.